 Amazon’s Echo Studio is a great value for $200, and it has an integrated Zigbee smart home hub to boot.
 It’s outfitted with three 2.0-inch mid-range drivers (one firing left, one firing right, and one firing straight up) and a 1.0-inch tweeter that fires straight at the listener.
 A 5.25-inch down-firing woofer handles the lower frequencies and is mounted directly above a slotted bass aperture.
 You can pair two for stereo, and Amazon even offers an optional subwoofer.

 Amazon regains the top spot in this category with its all-new Amazon Echo Show (3rd Gen).
 A 10.1-inch display that tracks your movement and rotates so that it always faces you is the big appeal here, but Amazon has also improved display quality, audio performance, and added its new AZ1 Neural Edge processor so that it can track your movement right on the device, enhancing your privacy by not uploading your image to the cloud.
-As with all of its more-expensive Echo devices, there’s an integrated Zigbee smart home hub, plus a radio that will eventually tap in Amazon’s new Sidewalk neighborhood network technology.
+As with all of its more-expensive Echo devices, there’s an integrated Zigbee smart home hub, plus a radio that taps into Amazon’s new Sidewalk neighborhood network technology.

 With its messy brand realignment out of the way, Google is making tremendous strides in its battle with arch-rival Amazon on the smart display front.
 The Google Nest Hub Max delivers great sound, fabulous picture quality, and tight integration with the Google ecosystem.
 Alexa is still the superior digital assistant when it comes to smart home compatibility, but that advantage won’t last forever.